UniversalSuperBox/ttv-static-site/content/en/closet.md

 ## Featuring

- * A sign up for **FREE** gender-affirming undergarmets (gaffs and binders) provided through Transforming the Valley.
+ * A sign up for **FREE** gender-affirming undergarments (gaffs and binders) provided through Transforming the Valley.
  * Prom Closet!
-Come get your formal wear for Prom this year from us in a safe environemtn
+Come get your formal wear for Prom this year from us in a safe environment

 ## When
 - Saturday, March 23: 3 PM to 6 PM